wp-plugins/app-store-assistant/readme.txt

 * Fixed: Link to clear single item cache in Top Admin Bar menu
 * Changed: Cleaned up Upgrade Notice
 * Changed: Corrected and cleaned this readme.txt file
+* Added: New 4.0 style Plug-in icon
+* Removed: Unused function that had old pre 4.0 like_escape().

 = 6.8.0 =
 * Note: **It is NECESSARY to rebuild the cache with this version.**